tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

 IAP Credits
 ~~~~~~~~~~~

-Odoo’s Electronic IAP offers 1000 credits for free, after these credits are consumed in your
+CoquiAPPs’s Electronic IAP offers 1000 credits for free, after these credits are consumed in your
 production database, your company must buy new credits in order to process your transactions.

 Once you run out of credits a red label is displayed at the top of the invoice indicating that